coralproject/talk/docs/architecture-metadata.md

 This enables us to treat metadata fields in any way that makes sense as we design our Graph.
 The fact that a value is stored in the metadata object is an implementation detail invisible to the front end.

 Take for example, the `reason` field in the `FlagAction` type.
-This stores the user provided reason that they flagged a comment.
+This stores the user provided reason why they flagged a comment.
 As far as the front end knows, it's [just another field](https://github.com/coralproject/talk/blob/c59c09e1f42c51eed3b0d57b7c2882fc7b5edc13/graph/typeDefs.graphql#L453) alongside the core fields:

 ```
 # graph/typeDefs.graphql